 I would say district 2 is the hub of rich people.
 Simply it’s the newly developing area with carefully planned infrastructure, modern buildings, and high security.
-Therefore, mostly foreigners and wealthy come to live for a high-quality of life.
+Therefore, mostly foreigners and the wealthy come to live for a high-quality life.
 As a result, services such as restaurants there are made with high levels too.
 If you wish to find the food of your hometown, remember the name Thao Dien street in district 2, perhaps you can find it there.

 Welcome to my home-district!
 Actually, in Ho Chi Minh City, we usually say ‘eating in district 5, lying down in district 3, luxury in district 1’.
 Fortunately, I have a place for ‘lying down’ in district 3, LOL.
 Indeed, choosing to stay in district 3 is somehow a smarter choice.
-It’s not only near district 1 so you still access to many places in a short distance, but hotels in district 3 charges less than in district 1, definitely.
+It’s not only near district 1 so you still access to many places in a short distance, but hotels in district 3 charge less than in district 1, definitely.
 Hence, you should consider renting a room in this area.
 Plus, local foods in district 3 are quite delicious.